 We always encourage students to be proactive, but we do ask that you discuss any ideas you have with the Placement Co-ordinator if you plan to approach a company the MA does not already have a link with, as we want to ensure the experience is on a par with what we would expect for a placement organised through the MA.
 In order for a placement to count towards the module, it’s essential that the Placement Co-ordinator can liaise with the company directly.

 - I’m not sure if I want to do a placement – is this a problem?

 Not at all.
 We also offer a ‘Media Industries’ module, which still allows students to undertake research into an area of the industry, with support from the MA convenor and Placement Co-ordinator, but without undertaking the work experience element.
-The Media Industries assessment consists of a short film and written piece, and students opting to do this instead of the Placement module will take both Guided Reading and Guided Editing.
+The Media Industries assessment consists of a short film and a 4,000-word written report.

 The Placement and Training module not only offers MA Film and Television students the chance to gain industry experience and develop their skills, but is a valuable opportunity for organisations to benefit from fresh talent and ideas.
 We are always keen to expand and diversify our range of placement partners, particularly within Birmingham and the West Midlands region.

 If you would be interested in hosting an MA Film and Television student placement, please contact Jemma Penny for further information (email@example.com).
 We would expect that most placement tasks will be those associated with runner and/or researcher roles, however placement students can also undertake production duties to support filming; post-production editing; pre-production tasks and research; writing and development; exhibition and distribution, etc.